fransempe/vertical-ai-agents-hr-backoffice/README.md

 Meetings can be deleted from the backoffice by clicking the "Delete" button next to any meeting in the list.

+### AI Analysis Processes

+1. Navigate to the "Processes" tab
+2. Click "Execute Analysis" to run the multiagent analysis
+3. The system will:
+   - Call the multiagent project at the configured URL
+   - Execute the `/analyze` endpoint
+   - Display the results including status, execution time, and raw results
+4. Results are displayed in real-time with detailed information about the analysis

+### Bulk Upload Candidates

+1. Navigate to the "Bulk Upload" tab
+2. Select a CSV or TXT file containing candidate data
+3. Supported formats:
+   - CSV: `Name,Email,Phone`
+   - TXT: Multiple formats supported (comma-separated, space-separated, angle brackets)
+4. Click "Upload Candidates" to import all candidates at once

 ## API Routes

 The application provides the following REST API endpoints: